kamailio/kamailio-docs/kamailio-kemi-framework/docs/modules.md

 <!-- This file is auto-generated.
 Any manual modifications will be deleted -->
 # KEMI Module Functions #

-The following sections lists all exported KEMI functions.
-More information regarding the function can be found by clicking the KEMI prototype which will take you the original module's documentation.
+The following sections list all exported KEMI functions.
+More information regarding a function can be found by clicking the KEMI prototype, which will take you to the original module's documentation.

 Because the native `kamailio.cfg` scripting language allows variadic functions,